 To finish the graining effect, I dry brushed the glaze color on the trim.

 I hope you enjoyed this wood grain finish tutorial and found some inspiration.
-If you have any questions or need help join my FREE Facebook Group “Ask Cheryl Phan”
+If you want to learn how to start making money with your hobby get the details HERE.

 If you want to learn more Tricks and Tips get my weekly blog HERE.